 - There is a Config file in top-level directory of the ZFP distribution that holds make variables the ZFP Makefiles use.
 By default, this file is setup for a vanilla GNU compiler.
-If this is not the appropriate compiler, edit Config as necessary to adjust the compiler and compilation flags. - An important flag you will need to adjust in order to use the ZFP library with this HDF5 filter is the BIT_STREAM_WORD_TYPE CPP flag.
-To use ZFP with H5Z-ZFP, the ZFP library must be compiled with BIT_STREAM_WORD_TYPE of uint8.
+If this is not the appropriate compiler, edit Config as necessary to adjust the compiler and compilation flags. - An important flag you will need to adjust in order to use the ZFP library as an HDF5 filter is the BIT_STREAM_WORD_TYPE flag.
+To use ZFP with H5Z-ZFP, ZFP must be compiled with BIT_STREAM_WORD_TYPE of uint8.
 Typically, this is achieved by including a line in Config of the form DEFS += -DBIT_STREAM_WORD_TYPE=uint8.
 If you attempt to use this filter with a ZFP library compiled differently from this, the filter's can_apply method will always return false.
 This will result in silently ignoring an HDF5 client's request to compress data with ZFP.
-Also, be sure to see Endian Issues. - After you have setup Config, simply run make and it will build the ZFP library placing the library in a lib sub-directory and the necessary include files in inc sub-directory. - For more information and details, please see the ZFP README.
+Also, see Endian Issues - After you have setup Config, simply run make and it will build the ZFP library placing the library in a lib sub-directory and the necessary include files in inc sub-directory.